Pleural cavity: Microscopic appearance

 Microscopy may show resident cells (mesothelial cells, inflammatory cells) of either benign or malignant etiology.
 Evaluation by a cytopathologist is then performed and a morphologic diagnosis can be made.
 Neutrophils are numerous in pleural empyema.
 If lymphocytes predominate and mesothelial cells are rare, this is suggestive of tuberculosis.
 Mesothelial cells may also be decreased in cases of rheumatoid pleuritis or post-pleurodesis pleuritis.
 Eosinophils are often seen if a patient has recently undergone prior pleural fluid tap.
 Their significance is limited.

 If malignant cells are present, a pathologist may perform additional studies including immunohistochemistry to determine the etiology of the malignancy.

 Chemical analysis

-Chemistry studies may be performed including pH, pleural fluid:serum protein ratio, LDH ratio, specific gravity, cholesterol and bilirubin levels.
+Chemistry studies may be performed including pH, pleural fluid:serum protein ratio, LDH ratio, specific gravity, cholesterol level, and bilirubin level.
 These studies may help clarify the etiology of a pleural effusion (exudative vs transudative).
-Amylase may be elevated in pleural effusions related to gastric/esophageal perforations, pancreatitis or malignancy.
+Amylase may be elevated in pleural effusions related to gastric/esophageal perforations, pancreatitis, or malignancy.
 Pleural effusions are classified as exudative (high protein) or transudative (low protein).

 In spite of all the diagnostic tests available today, many pleural effusions remain idiopathic in origin.
 If severe symptoms persist, more invasive techniques may be required.
 In spite of the lack of knowledge of the cause of the effusion, treatment may be required to relieve the most common symptom, dyspnea, as this can be quite disabling.
 Thoracoscopy has become the mainstay of invasive procedures as closed pleural biopsy has fallen into disuse.